Robert Bradley's Blackwater Surprise: Post-breakup

 After the release of Out of the Wilderness, Robert Bradley moved back to Alabama, where he quit performing professionally, though he still sang and played in church services.
 He ran a vending machine supply business until a back injury made the work too difficult to continue.
 In 2016, he returned to Detroit and started busking again, which helped him reinvigorate his songwriting; as a result, he released a solo album, Down in the Bend, on Funky D Records in 2017.
 Jeff Fowlkes joined Too Slim and the Taildraggers in the mid-2010s.
 Mike and Andrew Nehra had founded audio equipment company Vintage King Engineering in 1993, and both continued their involvement with the company into the 2010s.

-Film and TV work

-Love N' Dancing (2009) - This romantic comedy starring Amy Smart and Billy Zane features six original new Robert Bradley songs, including Smart's grand finale dance number, "You're My Lady."
-The film and soundtrack were released in May 2009.

-Playing for Change (2006) - Bradley appears as himself in this 2006 music documentary.
-The soundtrack was recorded live on the streets and in the subways of the three cities: Los Angeles, New Orleans and New York.

-Lackawanna Blues (2005) - Bradley appears in this HBO movie starring S. Epatha Merkerson and Terrence Howard about Lackawanna, New York in 1956, at the dawn of integration.
-He performs on-screen, and has three songs featured on the soundtrack (including a duet with Macy Gray).